 We have solved those problems with Target the Question™, where the question is the focus!
 There is ONE passage to read each week.
 Read and understand that scenario on Monday and each day that week answer a different question about that same passage!
 After using this supplementary math program for 10-15 minutes each day, students will be able to find needed information, eliminate extraneous information and effectively use problem-solving strategies.

-Target the Question™ is correlated to the Texas Essential Skills and Knowledge (TEKS) as well as the Common Core, so it’s compatible with any curriculum.
-It is also a rigorous program, focusing on critical thinking, application of problem-solving strategies, and selective use of information from passages and questions, so students will be prepared for any major exam, including the STAAR test.
+Target the Question™ is correlated to the Texas Essential Knowledge and Skills (TEKS), so it’s compatible with any curriculum.
+It is also a rigorous program, focusing on critical thinking, application of problem-solving strategies, and selective use of information from passages and questions, so students will be prepared for any major exam, including the STAAR® test.
 Best of all, all of these skills are covered in just minutes each day!

-We proudly offer Target the Question™ in both bulletin board and digital formats!
-We even have a digital Spanish option for grades K-5, so every classroom will be able to prepare in the way that fits best.
-All versions have been updated to the newest TEKS, so you can rest assured that your students will be prepared for the STAAR with this rigorous supplement.
+We proudly offer Target the Question™ in bulletin board, virtual board, and Plus 1:1 formats!
+Plus and virtual board versions available in English and Spanish.
+All versions have been updated to the newest TEKS, so you can rest assured that your students will be prepared for the STAAR® with this rigorous supplement.